Description

 Integral control constant.

-The larger the value, the weaker the integral control; the smaller the value, the stronger the integral control.
+The larger the value, the weaker the integral control.
+The smaller the value, the stronger the integral control.

 Differential Time(s)